Brave Bright Theater Kids

 Children warm up their bodies and voices each class, learn songs and challenging tongue twisters, and play improv games.
 They work on dialogues amongst each other, as well.
 D’Onofrio offers beginner and advanced classes.

 Nicole still performs regularly herself.
-She recently participated in a cabaret in NYC and will be in a show with the Hudson Theater Ensemble’s Children’s Theater this fall.
+She recently participated in a cabaret in NYC and most recently played Yellow Duck in The Ugly Duckling with The Hudson Theater Ensemble in Hoboken.